 Halcott History, Family Crest & Coats of Arms

 The name Halcott is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
-It is a product of when the family lived in the area of Holdgate in Hereford.
-Holgate was also listed as a township in the suburbs of York at one time.
+It is a product of when the family lived in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Halcott family